* Strong ADP report boosts hopes for payrolls

 By Ryan Vlastelica

-NEW YORK, Jan 8 (Reuters) - The Dow and the S&P 500 declined modestly on Wednesday as investors awaited the release of minutes from the Federal Reserve's most recent policy meeting, while Micron's strong results helped boost the Nasdaq.
+NEW YORK, Jan 8 (Reuters) - U.S. stocks were little changed on Wednesday as investors awaited the release of minutes from the Federal Reserve’s most recent policy meeting, while strong results from Micron helped boost the Nasdaq.

-Minutes of the Fed's December meeting, after which the U.S. central bank announced its decision to begin trimming its monthly bond purchases, will be released at 2 p.m.
-(1900 GMT).
-Market participants will scour them for details about the tapering, as well as look for signs of a clear Fed commitment to keeping rates low for a long time.
+Minutes of the Fed’s December meeting, at which the U.S. central bank announced its decision to begin trimming its stimulative monthly bond purchases, are out later on Wednesday.
+Market participants will scour them for details about the tapering, as well as signs of a clear Fed commitment to keeping rates low for a long time.

-The Fed's accommodative policies were the main driver of the S&P 500's rally of nearly 30 percent in 2013.
-The program is expected to keep a floor under stock prices for as long as it continues.
+The Fed’s accommodative policies were a main driver of the S&P’s rally of nearly 30 percent in 2013, and the program is expected to continue to provide a floor under equity prices for as long as it continues.

 “Investors are digesting the rally we’ve seen lately as we await more information,” said Paul Nolte, managing director at Dearborn Partners in Chicago.
 “Everyone wants to see what was behind the curtain of the last Fed meeting, to see what parameters were discussed with the taper or rates.”

-U.S. private-sector employers added 238,000 jobs in December, more than expected and the best read since November 2012, while November 2013 numbers were revised higher, according to a report by ADP, a payrolls processor.
+U.S. private employers added 238,000 jobs in December, more than expected and the best read since November 2012, while November 2013 numbers were revised higher.

-Mark Zandi, chief economist at Moody's Analytics, said the ADP report had lifted estimates for the government's nonfarm payrolls report, which will be released on Friday.
-Analysts expect 196,000 jobs were added in December, but Zandi said that based on the ADP report, the payrolls data would show 230,000 jobs were created.
+Mark Zandi, chief economist at Moody’s Analytics, said the report had lifted estimates for the nonfarm payroll report, which will be released on Friday.
+Analysts currently expect 196,000 jobs to be added in the month, but Zandi said that based on the ADP report, payrolls would show 230,000 jobs created.

-Microsoft is closer to naming a new chief executive officer, according to a source familiar with the board's thinking, but it lost a front-runner candidate on Tuesday when Ford's CEO Alan Mulally said he would not be going to the software giant.
+Microsoft is closer to naming a new chief executive, according to a source familiar with the board’s thinking, but it lost a front-runner candidate Tuesday when Ford’s chief, Alan Mulally, said he would not be going to the software giant.

-The pharmaceutical sector continued to be fertile ground for mergers and acquisitions.
+The pharma sector continued to be fertile ground for merger and acquisition activity.
 Forest Laboratories agreed to buy privately held specialty pharmaceutical company Aptalis Holdings Inc for about $2.9 billion.
-Forest Labs shares jumped 16.7 percent to $68.58, ranking as the S&P 500's biggest gainer.
+Forest Labs rose 15 percent to $67.76 as the S&P’s biggest gainer.

-NuPathe Inc leaped 36.8 percent to $4.42 after the company said it received a buyout offer from Israel's Teva Pharmaceutical Industries Ltd for $114 million plus milestone payments related to NuPathe's migraine treatment.
+NuPathe Inc jumped 37 percent to $4.43 after it said it received a buyout offer from Israel’s Teva Pharmaceutical for $114 million plus milestone payments related to a migraine treatment.